taty-anna/heating-system-optimisation/README.md

 ## Results

 The optimized heating strategy minimizes the total energy cost while maintaining the indoor temperature within the specified range.
 The notebook includes plots comparing the optimized strategy to a baseline approach, highlighting the cost savings.
+    - The insights gained from the optimization model can be scaled and applied to larger systems, such as commercial buildings or smart grids.
+By leveraging similar optimization techniques, broader applications can achieve significant energy and cost savings.

 ## Future Work